Jdka1/Drake-AI/README.md

 ## Loading Training Data

-The notebook loads additional training data from a Google Sheets CSV for fine-tuning the model.
+The notebook then loads the training data from a Google Sheets CSV that I have publicly postest for fine-tuning the model.

-## Model Setup

-The notebook uses the `transformers` library to set up a GPT-3.5-turbo model for song generation.
-It also employs techniques such as gradient checkpointing and PEFT (Parameter Efficiency Training) for efficient training.

-## Tokenization and Dataset Preparation

-The notebook tokenizes the lyrics data, splits it into training and validation datasets, and prepares the data for training.

 ## Model Training

-The GPT-3.5-turbo model is fine-tuned on the prepared dataset using the `DrakeTrainer` class, a custom trainer based on the `transformers` library.
+The model is fine-tuned on the prepared dataset using the `DrakeTrainer` class, a custom trainer based on the `transformers` library.

 ## Song Generation